You Wear it Well: Wearable Technology Hits the Mark

 “Second, wearables have to be able to confirm what that ‘something’ is either by scanning it, by voicing it, or by seeing what it is,” she adds.
 “Third, these devices have to be able to identify what that something is.”

 There is some debate over just how much penetration has occurred and is forthcoming for wearables in the logistics and supply chain space.
-Mobile and wearable technologies are in between the Takeoff and Maturity stages on the S-Curve of Innovation, according to Hector Sunol, co-founder and CEO of Cyzerg Warehouse Technology in Miami.
+Digitalization, mobile and wearable technologies are in between the Takeoff and Maturity stages on the S-Curve of Innovation, according to Hector Sunol, co-founder and CEO of Cyzerg Warehouse Technology in Miami.

 “This position indicates that the technologies have overcome a significant obstacle and have been adopted by the early majority of adopters,” he writes in Ready for Mobility Solutions & Wearable Warehouse Technology?
 “Additionally, this position suggests that they are soon to be adopted by the general public, which is an indication that the risks associated with implementing them are subsiding.”